5afe/cpk-compound-tutorial/README.md

+## CPK Compound Example

+An example Dapp using the Gnosis Safe [Contract Proxy Kit](https://github.com/gnosis/contract-proxy-kit) which works as a Safe App or a standalone app.

-Tutorial can be found in [TUTORIAL.md](https://github.com/gnosis/cpk-compound-example/blob/master/TUTORIAL.md)
+Tutorial can be found in [TUTORIAL.md](https://github.com/gnosis/cpk-compound-example/blob/master/TUTORIAL.md).

+Only available for Rinkeby network at this moment.

-App can be found live here: http://green-summer.surge.sh/
+App can be found live here: https://gnosis.github.io/cpk-compound-example/.

 ## Available Scripts